wesleycamargo/azure-docs.pt-br/articles/iot-suite/iot-suite-remote-monitoring-device-info.md

 <properties
- pageTitle="Metadados de informações de dispositivo na solução de monitoramento remoto | Microsoft Azure" description="Uma descrição do monitoramento remoto pré-configurado da solução de IoT do Azure e sua arquitetura." services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Device information metadata in the remote monitoring solution | Microsoft Azure" description="A description of the Azure IoT preconfigured solution remote monitoring and its architecture." services="" suite="iot-suite" documentationCenter=""